Willi Castro Player Props: Twins vs. Mariners

-The Minnesota Twins, including Willi Castro (.267 slugging percentage in past 10 games, including no homers), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.
+On Thursday, Willi Castro (.273 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:40 PM ET.

-He had three hits (going 3-for-5 with two RBI) in his last game against the Mariners.
+He had two hits (going 2-for-5) in his last game against the Mariners.

 Willi Castro Game Info & Props vs. the Mariners